Estimated reading time: 17 minutes

 To your surprise, the colours of the lotus flowers carry different meanings.
 Blue represents wisdom, white represents spiritual excellence, and pink represents the Buddha.

-Since lotus flowers in Thailand are presented as gifts, are uniquely magnificent, have meaning, and are often associated with Buddhism, it is unquestionable why Thai people usually offer them Buddha statues, along with a candle and three incense sticks.
+Since lotus flowers in Thailand are presented as gifts, are uniquely magnificent, have meaning, and are often associated with Buddhism, it is unquestionable why Thai people usually offer them to Buddha statues, along with a candle and three incense sticks.

 They believe that offering nice things at the altar of Buddha will attract fortune and happiness into their lives.
 Some people also fold lotus petals to enhance the beauty of the already beautiful flowers.